3 Basic Leather Care Tips

 Leather is the original performance material and is meant to endure wear and use—from pets and children alike.
 If you think about it in terms of other furniture, you’ll have to reupholster your fabric sofa several times over the course of your lifetime, while leather stands the test of time.

-What are the best cleaning supplies to keep at home for leather furniture?
+What are the best supplies to keep at home for rejuvenating your leather?
 Is there a particular type of tool or conditioner that’s recommended?

 We recommend a simple soap and water solution to spot clean.
 Avoid using abrasive cleaning agents.
 Instead, mix three parts water with one part mild soap, such as Ivory or Dawn dish soap.
 Tap or distilled water works just fine!
 Keep in mind, the stain will look its worst on the day of the incident, but over time, the stain will begin to disperse through the protein fibers of the hide and eventually become part of the look.